UK on course to ditch social distancing rule in June - PM Johnson | Politics

-Britain is on course to ditch on June 21 the social distancing rule that means people need to stay at least one meter apart, Prime Minister Boris Johnson said on Monday.
+Britain is on course to ditch the COVID-19 social distancing rule requiring people to stay at least one metre apart towards the end of next month, Prime Minister Boris Johnson said on Monday.

+Johnson's government has set out a roadmap to end lockdown restrictions in stages as widespread vaccinations help to suppress infections.
+June 21 has been set as a date when social distancing could end.

-"I think we've got a good chance, a good chance, of being able to dispense with one-meter plus," Johnson told reporters during a local election campaign visit to the north of England.
+Asked about that possibility during a campaign visit in northern England, Johnson said: "I think we've got a good chance, a good chance, of being able to dispense with one-metre plus."
+The one-metre plus rule means people need to stay at least that distance apart and take other mitigating measures to prevent the spread of infections.
+It has been heavily criticised by the hospitality industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)